mathewbarlow/data_visualization/README.md

 # Data Visualizations

-Some data visualizations I have made are in the 'images' folder, with previews below.
+Some data visualizations I have made are shown below (click for larger iamge).
 You are welcome to freely use these for educational or press purposes, with attribution to "Mathew Barlow, University of Massachusetts Lowell."

 See also my gallery of [animations](https://github.com/mathewbarlow/animations).